Community

 Some of his work is also on display overseas with special pieces made for Kurashiki, Christchurch’s Sister City in Japan, in Plymouth in England and also in Holland.

-Bishopdale library is extremely proud to have this taonga on display, we hope that the community will connect with it on many different levels.
+Ōrauwhata: Bishopdale Library and Community Centre is extremely proud to have this taonga on display.
+We hope that the community will connect with it on many different levels.